khushpreetsinghb/Rainfall-Prediction-ML-Project/README.md

 - **Year**: 2025

 ## Acknowledgment
-This project is submitted as a part of the academic requirements under the guidance of respected faculty members at Lovely Professional University.
+This project is submitted as a part of the academic requirement under the guidance of respected faculty members at Lovely Professional University.